The US Healthcare System Explained for Visitors

 Short answer: yes, absolutely.

 Healthcare costs in the United States are widely regarded as relatively high compared to many other countries.
-Visitors who do not have health insurance may face significant expenses, as even routine medical services can be costly, while major medical emergencies may result in substantial financial burden.
+Visitors who do not have health insurance may face high expenses, as even routine medical services can be costly, and major medical emergencies can create a serious financial burden.

 Official travel advice also encourages visitors to have coverage because you must pay for your own care.